pfroud/DialPlus/README.md

 I know this is possible without a companion app because [My Calendar](https://apps.getpebble.com/en_US/application/5425871e2375286a35000124?dev_settings=1) by Stanfy and [Calendar Cards](http://apps.getpebble.com/en_US/application/55ad0a036749cdddc6000075?dev_settings=1) by Ester Sanchez both do it.

 It turns out it's a real pain in the ass.
+I would need to write the interaction with Google's calendar API from scratch.
 There are [at least](https://github.com/pebble/slate) [two](https://developer.pebble.com/blog/2016/06/24/introducing-clay/) frameworks for doing watchface configuration, both poorly documented and neither supported by CloudPebble (the online SDK).
 There are not enough other libraries to make it worthwhile.

 ### Organization

-[`Dial.c`](https://github.com/ItsPriyesh/Dial/blob/master/src/Dial.c) was a single file (149 lines), which is not too bad.
+All the code was originally in a single 149-line file, [`Dial.c`](https://github.com/ItsPriyesh/Dial/blob/master/src/Dial.c), which was a bit hard to read.

 Since I added a lot of functionality, I split it up into files for [`main`](https://github.com/pfroud/DialPlus/blob/master/src/main.c), [`drawing`](https://github.com/pfroud/DialPlus/blob/master/src/drawing.c), [`animation`](https://github.com/pfroud/DialPlus/blob/master/src/animation.c), and [`handlers`](https://github.com/pfroud/DialPlus/blob/master/src/handlers.c).